own3mall/python-gtk3-tutorial/cellrendererspinner.rst

 CellRendererSpinner
 ===================
 The CellRendererSpinner provides a :doc:`spinner` widget within a TreeView, to indicate activity of a job.
+It is commonly use to indicate the activity of a process whose length is unknown.
+An alternative when the length of the process is known is the :doc:`cellrendererprogress`.

 .. note::